KavyaPallamreddy/PetClinic_Application/README.md

-o Using infrastructure as code tools like Terraform to create all the necessary AWS infrastructure like private VPC, Subnets, AWS EC2 instances, AWS ECR, AWS EKS Kubernetes Cluster etc. o Create CI/CD pipelines to automate the build, and deployment process. o Containerizing the application and deploying it on AWS EKS Kubernetes Cluster.
+##1.
+Using infrastructure as code tools like Terraform to create all the necessary AWS infrastructure like private VPC, Subnets, AWS EC2 instances, AWS ECR, AWS EKS Kubernetes Cluster etc.

-•Tools:
+##2.
+Create CI/CD pipelines to automate the build, and deployment process.
+##3.
+Containerizing the application and deploying it on AWS EKS Kubernetes Cluster.

+#Tools:
-o Linux OS.
+##1.Linux OS.
-o Git and GitHub for source code management. o Amazon Web Services (AWS) Cloud. o Terraform (Infrastructure as Code tool) to create, maintain, and scale infrastructure. o Maven to build the application. o Jenkins for CI/CD. o Docker and AWS ECR to containerize the application as a docker image. o Helm to deploy and scale the application on AWS EKS Kubernetes Cluster
+##2.Git and GitHub for source code management.
+##3.Amazon Web Services (AWS) Cloud.
+##4.Terraform (Infrastructure as Code tool) to create, maintain, and scale infrastructure.
+##5.Maven to build the application.
+##6.Jenkins for CI/CD.
+##7.Docker and AWS ECR to containerize the application as a docker image.
+##8.Helm to deploy and scale the application on AWS EKS Kubernetes Cluster

 # Deployment & Services - Architecture